cobbzilla/hokeylization/README.md

 * a JavaScript object containing messages
 * a directory of files, recursively

+### Dogfooding because why not
+With the benefit of reflection, this README.md itself has been translated, using hokeylization, into every language supported by Google Translate!
+I'm certain it's not perfect, but I hope it's better than nothing!

+### Is there a problem with this translation of the README?
+This particular translation of the original [README](https://github.com/cobbzilla/yuebing/blob/master/README.md) may be flawed -- *corrections are very welcome!* Please send a [pull request on GitHub](https://github.com/cobbzilla/yuebing/pulls), or if you're not comfortable doing that, [open an issue](https://github.com/cobbzilla/yuebing/issues)

+When you create a new GitHub issue about a translation, please do:
+* include the page URL (copy/paste from browser address bar)
+* include the exact text that is wrong (copy/paste from browser)
+* kindly offer a suggestion of a better translation
+* **Thank you!**

 ## Source
 * [hokeylization on GitHub](https://github.com/cobbzilla/hokeylization)
 * [hokeylization on npm](https://www.npmjs.com/package/hokeylization)